ampproject/amphtml/extensions/amp-instagram/amp-instagram.md

 #### Attributes

-**shortcode**
+**data-shortcode**

-The instagram shortcode found in every instagram photo URL.
+The instagram data-shortcode found in every instagram photo URL.

-E.g. in https://instagram.com/p/fBwFP fBwFP is the shortcode.
+E.g. in https://instagram.com/p/fBwFP fBwFP is the data-shortcode.